phalcon/documentation/docs/support-helper.md

 - - -

 ## Overview
-[Phalcon\Support\HelperFactory][support-helper] offers support methods that manipulate arrays, files, JSON, numbers and strings.
+[Phalcon\Support\HelperFactory][support-helper] offers support methods that manipulate arrays, files, JSON, numbers, and strings.
 The factory replaces the `Phalcon\Text` component, offering the same functionality and more.

 ```php
 <?php